2017 Blog Posts continued

 complete with a BD-ROM copy of the script adaptation by Scottish-American screenwriter Kenneth

 Ross.
-It's an instance of the 'investigative procedural' and 'perfect crime' storylines converging.
+It's an instance of the 'investigative procedural' and 'best-laid plans' storylines converging.

 The screenshot above is from Chapter One of the novel, which is available for download from the

 Powell’s advice to just “get on with your masterpiece” brings us to National